grpc/proposal/L56-objc-bazel-support.md

 ## Implementation

-The implementation is almost done by tonyzhehaolu.
+The implementation is done by tonyzhehaolu.

 ## Open Issues